Rangers F.C.: 2025 takeover, Russell Martin and Danny Röhl

 On 30 May 2025, Rangers announced that a consortium headed by US businessman Andrew Cavenagh and 49ers Enterprises, the investment arm of the San Francisco 49ers, had purchased 51% of shares to compete a multi-million pound takeover of the club.
 Russell Martin was appointed head coach in June 2025 on a three-year deal.
 Following a string of poor results, including one league win in seven games, Martin was sacked after a 1–1 draw against Falkirk just 123 days after becoming head coach, making him the shortest serving manager in Rangers' history.

 Danny Röhl was appointed Martin's successor on 20 October 2025.
+Under Röhl, Rangers finished the 2025–26 Scottish Premiership in third place, before the German departed the club for Red Bull Salzburg on 17 June 2026.

+Derek McInnes

+On 17 June 2026, former Rangers midfielder Derek McInnes was announced as manager, the third to be appointed under the American consortium.
+He signed a three-year contract.